klenioaraujo/monte-carlo-PsiQRH/README.md

 This image displays the final sample distributions obtained from the HMC algorithm.
 The left subplot shows a 2D scatter plot of samples from the multimodal potential, colored by their Hamiltonian values (darker colors indicate lower energy regions).
 This demonstrates how HMC efficiently explores multiple modes of the distribution.
 The right subplot shows a 1D histogram of samples from the double well potential, illustrating the algorithm's ability to sample from symmetric, multimodal 1D distributions with proper weighting.

 These visualizations collectively demonstrate the ΨQRH-enhanced HMC's effectiveness in exploring complex, multi-dimensional probability distributions while maintaining physical energy conservation and high acceptance rates.

-7. License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

 References